Donate now

 • Estimation of the burden of cancer using disability-adjusted life years (DALYs).

 • Prevalence by phase of care.
-A global update of methods to better identify the needs of cancer patients and attach economic costs.
+A global update of methods to better identify the needs of patients with cancer and attach economic costs.

-Estimating the current future cancer burden and impact of cancer control measures
+Estimating the future cancer burden and the impact of cancer control measures

 • Meeting global noncommunicable disease (NCD) targets.
 Using mortality trends to predict future premature deaths from cancer and other NCDs, as well as the contribution of risk factors and prevention strategies in achieving United Nations Sustainable Development Goals targets.